The Iron Lady (film): Critical reception

 The Iron Lady received mixed reviews from critics, although there was strong praise for Streep's performance.
-On Rotten Tomatoes, the film has an approval rating of 52% and an average score of 5.70/10, based on 234 reviews.
+On Rotten Tomatoes, the film has an approval rating of 51% and an average score of 5.70/10, based on 233 reviews.
 The site's consensus reads: "Meryl Streep's performance as The Iron Lady is reliably perfect, but it's mired in bland, self-important storytelling."
 At Metacritic, the film has a score of 54 out of 100, based on 41 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-The film's depiction of Thatcher has been criticised by her children, Mark and Carol, who are reported to have said, before completion of the film, that "it sounds like some left-wing fantasy."
+Thatcher's children, Mark and Carol, have criticised the film's depiction of her and reportedly said before the completion of the film that "it sounds like some left-wing fantasy."
 Stuart Jeffries of the British newspaper The Guardian was cautiously optimistic about a non-British actor playing Thatcher.
 Karen Sue Smith of America wrote that "by combining the Baroness's real roles of wife, mother and leader, the film's portrait of her does what many purported 'lives of great men' fail to do – namely, show the person in context, in the quotidian."

 The Daily Telegraph reported in January 2012 that "it is impossible not to be disturbed by [Streep's] depiction of Lady Thatcher's decline into dementia" as part of an article that was headlined: "The Iron Lady reflects society's insensitive attitude towards people with dementia."
 Roger Ebert gave the film two stars out of four, praising Streep's performance but lamenting that "she's all dressed up with nowhere to go" in a film that cannot decide what it wants to say about Thatcher: "Few people were neutral in their feelings about her, except the makers of this picture."

-Despite the film's mixed reviews, Streep's performance in the title role garnered much critical acclaim.
+Despite the film's mixed reviews, Streep's title role performance garnered critical acclaim.
 Kevin Maher of The Times said: "Streep has found the woman within the caricature."
 David Gritten in The Daily Telegraph commented: "Awards should be coming Streep's way; yet her brilliance rather overshadows the film itself."
 Xan Brooks of The Guardian said Streep's performance "is astonishing and all but flawless".
 Richard Corliss of Time named Streep's performance one of the Top 10 Movie Performances of 2011.

 Streep's portrayal ultimately won her the Academy Award for Best Actress (her 17th nomination and third award overall), as well as several other awards, including the BAFTA Award for Best Actress in a Leading Role and the Golden Globe Award for Best Actress – Motion Picture Drama.
 The film also won the Academy Award for Best Makeup.